awsdocs/amazon-cloudfront-developer-guide/doc_source/CreateSignatureInCSharp.md

-# Create a URL Signature Using C\# and the \.NET Framework<a name="CreateSignatureInCSharp"></a>
+# Create a URL signature using C\# and the \.NET framework<a name="CreateSignatureInCSharp"></a>

 The C\# examples in this section implement an example application that demonstrates how to create the signatures for CloudFront private distributions using canned and custom policy statements\.
-The examples includes utility functions based on the [AWS \.NET SDK](http://aws.amazon.com/sdkfornet/) that can be useful in \.NET applications\.
+The examples include utility functions based on the [AWS \.NET SDK](http://aws.amazon.com/sdkfornet/) that can be useful in \.NET applications\.

 You can also create signed URLs and signed cookies by using the AWS SDK for \.NET\.
 In the [AWS SDK for \.NET API Reference](https://docs.aws.amazon.com/sdkfornet/v3/apidocs/), see the following topics:
 + **Signed URLs** – Amazon\.CloudFront > AmazonCloudFrontUrlSigner
 + **Signed cookies** – Amazon\.CloudFront > AmazonCloudFrontCookieSigner

 **Note**
 Creating a URL signature is just one part of the process of serving private content using a signed URL\.
-For more information about the entire process, see [Using Signed URLs](private-content-signed-urls.md)\.
+For more information about the entire process, see [Using signed URLs](private-content-signed-urls.md)\.

 To download the code, go to [Signature Code in C\#](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/samples/AWS_PrivateCF_Distributions.zip)\.

-To use the RSA keys provided by [AWS Account/Security](http://aws-portal.amazon.com/gp/aws/developer/account/index.html?action=access-key) in the \.NET framework, you must convert the AWS\-supplied \.pem files to the XML format that the \.NET framework uses\.
+To use the RSA keys provided by [AWS Account/Security](http://aws-portal.amazon.com/gp/aws/developer/account/index.html?action=access-key) in the \.NET framework, you must convert the AWS supplied \.pem files to the XML format that the \.NET framework uses\.

 After conversion, the RSA private key file is in the following format: